 Interview with Chef Christopher Van Ness

-I met Chef Chris at a group cooking class at Carmines Creole, a New Orleans styled restaurant in Bryn Mawr, PA .
-I asked Chris a lot of questions during the class and now stop in often to ask more questions.
+I met Chef Chris at a group cooking class at Carmines Creole, a New Orleans-styled restaurant in Bryn Mawr, PA.
+I asked Chris many questions during the class and now stop in often to ask more questions.

-Chris is one of those chefs who love teaching and has an expansive knowledge of cooking techniques and food.
+Chris is a chef who loves teaching and has an expansive knowledge of cooking techniques and food.
 Ask him how to boil water and be prepared to learn more about boiling water than you ever dreamed about.